Fact-checked by the Smart Insurance 101 editorial team

 Does home based business insurance cover business interruption if I get sick?

-Standard business interruption insurance covers income loss caused by physical property damage — not illness.
+No. Standard business interruption insurance covers income loss caused by physical property damage, not illness.
 For income protection during illness or disability, a separate disability income insurance policy is required.
-Many self-employed workers combine both to create comprehensive income protection.
+Many self-employed workers combine both to create income protection that covers the widest range of scenarios.

 How is a home business endorsement different from a business owner’s policy?